- Learn four methods and practices for managing a team.

 - Explore how to improve your team management skills.

-When you start a new management position, you might feel conflicted.
-It can be intimidating to establish your authority among employees you've never worked with before or don't know very well.
+When you start a new management position, you might feel overwhelmed.
+It can be intimidating to establish your authority among employees you've never worked with or those you don't know very well.

 1. Schedule brief one-on-one meetings.

-"By scheduling frequent meetings with employees, managers are proving that they care about their development," said Sandhir.
+"By scheduling frequent meetings with employees, managers are proving that they care about their [employees'] development," Sandhir said.
 "Plus, it gives managers the opportunity to communicate changes so that the entire team is working towards shared goals."